 God rewards complete obedience

-Naaman dipped in the dirty water 7 times because he was instructed by Elijah to do so.
+Naaman dipped in the dirty water 7 times because he was instructed by Elisha to do so.
 The word used for dip in 2 Kings 5:14 is tabal.

 It really means to plunge or immerse something or someone.
 This word is particularly used when describing dipping in water for purification or dipping in blood for the purpose of sacrificing.